 7.1 Filing:

 The Complaint will be filed electronically.
-Once the Administrative Review has been completed and the Provider deems the Complaint to be in compliance, the Provider will electronically serve the Complaint and serve a hard copy and fax notice on the registry operator consistent with the contact information listed in the Registry Agreement.
+Once the Administrative Review has been completed and the Provider deems the Complaint to be in compliance, per the standards provided above, the Provider will electronically serve the Complaint and serve a paper notice on the registry operator that is the subject of the Complaint (“Notice of Complaint”) consistent with the contact information listed in the Registry Agreement.

 7.2 Content:

-7.2.1 The name and contact information, including address, phone, and email address, of the Complainant, the registry operator and, to the best of Complainant’s knowledge, the name and address of the current owner of the registration.
+7.2.1 The name and contact information, including address, phone, and email address, of the Complainant, the registry operator and, to the best of Complainant’s knowledge, the name and address of the current registrant of all domain names that are the subject of this proceeding..

 7.2.2 The name and contact information, including address, phone, and email address of any person authorized to act on behalf of Complainant.